learn-co-curriculum/activerecord-costume-store-todo/README.md

 # => #<Candy id: 3, name: "Reese's Peanut Butter Cups", calories: 210>
 ```

 Isn't that amazing?
-Twelve lines of code allows you to create a table and a class that interact with each other elegantly and efficiently.
+Eleven lines of code allows you to create a table and a class that interact with each other elegantly and efficiently.
 It builds out methods like, `create`, `update`, `count`, `name`, `calories`, along with others such as `build` and `save`.

 ## Instructions